 - Identify roles.
 The lead agency in a major environmental study is a federal role (for example, FHWA, FTA or joint lead).
 The lead agency is responsible for ensuring that all aspects of the relevant NEPA processes are completed per federal requirements.
-The applicant (CDOT, RTD, public transportation authorities or local governments, sometimes cooperatively) typically completes or manages the work under the lead agency's guidance. - Define and conduct agency coordination and public involvement, including initial notification to the public and affected agencies. - Define the scope of the proposed project and its purpose and need, for example, what the project is trying to accomplish and why it is needed, what the problems are that need to be addressed. - Describe the affected environment.
-Identify, assess and understand the existing conditions of the numerous potentially sensitive environmental resources. - Identify alternatives that respond to the purpose and need.
-A no-action alternative must be defined as a baseline for comparison. - Evaluate the alternatives.
-Quantify how well each alternative addresses the needs and the environmental (and other) impacts or
+The applicant (CDOT, RTD, public transportation authorities or local governments, sometimes cooperatively) typically completes or manages the work under the lead agency's guidance. - 2.
+Define and conduct agency coordination and public involvement, including initial notification to the public and affected agencies. - Define the scope of the proposed project and its purpose and need, for example, what the project is trying to accomplish and why it is needed, what the problems are that need to be addressed. - Describe the affected environment.
+Identify, assess and understand the existing conditions of the numerous potentially sensitive environmental resources. - 5.
+Identify alternatives that respond to the purpose and need.
+A no-action alternative must be defined as a baseline for comparison. - 6.
+Evaluate the alternatives.
+Quantify how well each alternative addresses the needs and the environmental (and other) impacts or consequences.
+In larger studies, a multistep evaluation and screening process is probable (though not required), with an initial step that eliminates alternatives that are not viable due to fatal flaws, followed by a preliminary screening using select criteria to eliminate alternatives that are clearly inferior, followed by a more detailed assessment of the remaining alternatives using a full set of criteria.

-- consequences.
-In larger studies, a multi-step evaluation and screening process is probable (though not required), with an initial step that eliminates alternatives that are not viable due to fatal flaws, followed by a preliminary screening using select criteria to eliminate alternatives that are clearly inferior, followed by a more detailed assessment of the remaining alternatives using a full set of criteria. - Prepare and distribute the environmental disclosure document.
+- 7. Prepare and distribute the environmental disclosure document.
 The lead agency issues the EA, or the draft and final EIS. - Identify a preferred alternative, including needed avoidance, minimization and mitigation of project impacts.
-In studies where funding is not available to fully construct the preferred alternative, priority project elements or phases must be identified for inclusion in the decision document. - During a formal comment period, solicit public and agency review.
+In studies where funding is not available to fully construct the preferred alternative, priority project elements or phases must be identified for inclusion in the decision document. - 9.
+During a formal comment period, solicit public and agency review.
 Appropriately address comments submitted. - 10.
 Prepare and distribute the decision document.
 For an EIS process, the lead agency issues a Record of Decision.
 For an EA process, it issues a Finding of No Significant Impact if the proposed project has no significant impacts that cannot be mitigated.
 If impacts of environmental significance are considered likely, the EA process may conclude that an EIS must be prepared.

-Exhibit 17: Coordination between Regional Transportation Plan and a NEPA Study's Decision Document
+Exhibit 17 Coordination between Regional Transportation Plan and a NEPA Study's Decision Document

 Background.
 Prior to a major NEPA study, the transportation improvements identified in the Metro Vision RTP may be considered best estimate placeholders.
-In the fiscally constrained RTP, the placeholder is assumed in the cost computations for fiscal constraint and, in air quality nonattainment-maintenance areas, is part of the modeled network used to demonstrate regional air quality conformity.
-EISs and EAs intend to identify a preferred alternative that can be implemented.
+In the fiscally constrained RTP, the placeholder is assumed in the cost computations for fiscal constraint and, in air quality nonattainmentmaintenance areas, is part of the modeled network used to demonstrate regional air quality conformity.
+As decision processes, EISs and EAs intend to identify a preferred alternative that can be implemented.
 To do so, the description (design concept and scope) and cost of the project to be approved in the NEPA decision document must be consistent with that in the adopted fiscally constrained RTP.
-If they are not consistent, either the fiscally constrained RTP must be amended, or the NEPA study priority elements or phases of a preferred alternative must be modified.
+That could entail amending the fiscally constrained RTP or the NEPA study identifying the priority elements or phases of a preferred alternative that would be completed within the available fiscally constrained funds or both.
 The cost of any project or phase included in the fiscally constrained RTP must include and account for environmental mitigation measures anticipated in the NEPA decision document.